nearform/the-micro-frontends-workshop/slides.md

 -- import `ModuleFederationPlugin` plugin from Webpack's `container` object;

--- in exported modules instantiate `new ModuleFederationPlugin`;
+-- in plugin array/section instantiate `new ModuleFederationPlugin`;

--- pass a configuration object and define values for `name`, `filename` and `exposes` keys.
-Remember that `filename` uses a naming convention and `exposes` refers to the element that we want to expose.
+-- pass a configuration object top it and define values for `name`, `filename` and `exposes` keys.
+Remember that `filename` uses a naming convention and `exposes` refers to the element that we want to expose and that we have to use a very specific `./ComponentName` pattern when naming keys in this section.

 </div>